simpleviewinc/mongolayer/README.md

 <a name="populating_relationships"/>
 ## Populating Relationships

-Each declared relationship creates an afterFind hook of the same name which can be passed in order to populate that data.
+Each declared relationship creates an `afterFind` hook of the same name which can be passed in order to populate that data.
 These hooks can be nested down into inner relationships as well.

 When querying a model you can also pass hooks to execute on related models as well.
 This is the technique you would use to pull in nested relationships.

-In our example, if I pass the hook "author" it will fill in the authors and if I pass in "author.image" it will run the "image" hook on the relationship managed at the "author" key.
+In our example, if I pass the hook 'author' it will fill in the authors and if I pass in 'author.image' it will run the 'image' hook on the relationship managed at the 'author' key.

-The merged in data will be accessed at the key for the relationship "name".
-So because I named my author relationship "author", then I will access the author at "doc.author".
-If I need to access it's id, I can access "doc.author_id".
+The merged in data will be accessed at the key for the relationship 'name'.
+So because I named my author relationship 'author', then I will access the author at 'doc.author'.
+If I need to get/set it's id, I can use 'doc.author_id'.

 ```js
 // query blog posts and fold in authors and their images, tags not folded in